 Avid foodies will know it is rare to get good Nonya food in restaurants since most Nonya recipes are jealously guarded family secrets only passed down from each generation.
 These dishes are often cooked using estimations or by taste that can sometimes make it difficult to recapture the same flavours.
 Moreover, a lot of work and of course, love goes into the food giving it the homecooked taste that surpasses a commercial kitchen's efforts.

+Debbie is a true blue Nonya who is well known among the food circles for her cookbooks, recipes and home catering business.
 For the promotion, she'll be cooking up various Nonya specialties for the buffet lunch, dinner and high-tea.
 There will also be a la carte selections that you can order, if your appetite is not hefty enough to tackle the buffet spread.
 For the high-tea, Debbie will be putting up teatime specialties such as laksa, roti ayam (the halal version of roti babi), kuih paiti and etc.

 We previewed a few of the showcase dishes from promotion.
 Kicking of the meal, we started with appetizers, the quintessential Nonya kuih paiti, more popularly known as tophats from their shape.
 Remember how I said Nonya food needs a lot of work, well this is one of the many examples.
 First, the cases need to be made.
 Using a brass mould to form these "tophats", it takes lots of skill to get them perfect (too much batter, they're too thick and too little there'll be holes).
 Even the shaking of the cases from the moulds, the right oil temperature and the batter mix all count towards these perfect fragile cases.
 That's only step one as the filling is also important.
 In the olden days, Nonya brides had to please their demanding mother in laws by learning to cook.
 One of the prerequisites was of course, cutting the vegetables finely just like this yam bean filling.
 Following tradition, Debbie's paiti filling includes crabmeat and small prawns for flavour that is usually omitted commercially to cut down costs.